smicker/docker_build_python_executable/README.md

 # About
 This is instruction on how to create a Docker image that you can use to build a single executable file of your python project.
 It uses Pyinstaller inside the docker container.
 The instuctions are ment to be used on a Linux computer.
 You can build three different docker images that can be used to create python executables for Linux, Windows32 and Windows64.

+# Needs to be pinpointed
+With this docker you can build a single Windows .exe file from your python code.
+However, there are some problems for this built Windows executable that needs to be addressed:
+- **Virus**
+  If you build with Pyinstaller version 4.5.1, Windows defender will consider the built .exe file as a virus (trojan) and refuses to start it.
+If you use     Pyinstaller v4.1.0 the .exe file is accepted by Windows.
+- **runtime tmpdir**
+  When you start your .exe file in Windows it will unpack some files into two directories called \_MEIxxxx.
+Those will be around 25 Mb.
+If the location of those files are not specified they will be created in the Windows default temp dir.
+This dir might be erased at some point and then the app will terminate.
+This is a problem for a long running app.
+And if you specify this location to anything else than "." the two folders will be created under C:\.
+But if you specify "." they will be created in the same directory as your .exe file.
+This is better.
+(The two \MEIxxxx folders will be removed when the .exe file terminates.
+  To specify the directory you shall use the pyinstaller flag '--runtime-tmpdir .'
+- **jinja2.exceptions.TemplateNotFound**
+  If your python app is a flask app that creates a webpage and you run this on Windows and browses to the flask webpage (localhost:5000) you will get a TemplateNotFound error.
+So it seams like the template and static folders are not included correctly for the Windows version.
+This works fine in Linux.

 # Proxy
 There are several included programs that needs internet access.
 If you are behind a proxy you need to do the following to make this project work...
 - **Docker images**